 Intervertebral discs, also called spinal discs or simply discs, are an important component of the human spine.
 There are 23 discs in the typical human spinal column and the combined height of these discs accounts for 25% of the total length of the backbone.

-This resource section will detail the physical characteristics of intervertebral spinal discs and their importance to the anatomy of the spine.
+This vital resource section will detail the physical characteristics of intervertebral spinal discs and their functional importance to the anatomy of the spine.
 We will also explore how time and injury can change the structure of the intervertebral tissues.

 The anatomy of a disc changes throughout its lifecycle, mostly due to completely normal spinal degenerative processes.
 Discs are composed of collagen and proteoglycans, along with a high percentage of water, which is stored in the soft center of the structure.
 This pliable moisture rich core is called the nucleus pulposus.
 The nucleus is surrounded by a multi-layered woven outer wall called the annulus fibrosus.
 This tough outer wall protects the nucleus and provides structure and stability for the soft disc core.